 Vitamin B12 (Cobalamin)

-Works with vitamin folate to make DNA., Helps to make healthy blood cells.
+Works with vitamin folate to make DNA. and helps to make healthy blood cells.
 Low levels of vitamin B12 can cause a type of anemia.
 Keep nerves working properly.

 Sources – Milk, cheese, yogurt, fortified soy or rice beverages, meat, fish, poultry, liver, eggs, fortified soy products.